Exceptions explained

 Console.WriteLine(myException.StackTrace);

-The output from exception.StackTrace
+The output from exception.StackTrace will be null because it's the

-statement that starts to fill the stack trace.
+throw statement that starts to fill the stack trace.

 Wrapping the example in a try/catch will populate the stack trace: